Cavonte/antaeus/README.md

 The billings service should work with a transaction system (e.g. Spring Transaction annotation) so that operations can be retried or rolled back.
 This is also important for the Batch Processing framework as incomplete jobs can be retried and completed.
 Jobs being processed can be rolled back or aborted if any concurrency issues arise.

-####Neat Easy batch features
+#### Neat Easy batch features
-Easy Batch allows you to create custom readers, processors ,and writers.
+Easy Batch allows you to create custom readers, processors, and writers.
 - With a custom processor, I could add additional business logic related to payment and pass the resulting data further into the job pipeline.
 Or implement a custom reader, so I don't have the 10 trillion invoices in memory.